golanlevin/60-212/2025/assignments/assignment_1.md

 ## 1.2.
 Touchstone Sharing

 (***20 minutes***) You are asked to share a "touchstone" — a project (by someone else) that you admire.
 The purpose of this exercise is to help me become familiar with your interests, tastes, and familiarity with the field — and for you to be able to share some work you admire with your peers.
+I also want to make sure that you're able to access the Discord.

 * **Recall** a project you have admired (by someone else) which you feel falls under the broad umbrella of "Creative Coding".
 * **Create** a post in the `#touchstone` channel in our course Discord.